 Aka “Bee’s Friend.”
 Bees go bananas for these whorls of lacy purple flowers.
 2-3′ tall, fast-growing plants attract dozens of pollinating species that result in a stunning chorus of varied buzzes.
-A local beekeeper plants acres of Phacelia for his honey production.
-We plant it near brassica beds to attract parasitic wasps, syrphid flies and other beneficial insects that prey on aphids and other pests.
-Also can be sown as a great, quick-growing, summer cover crop.
+A local beekeeper here on Whidbey Island plants acres of Phacelia for his honey production.
+We plant it near brassica crops to attract parasitic wasps, syrphid flies and other beneficial insects that prey on aphids and other pests.
+Can also be sown as a great, quick-growing, summer cover crop.

 Days to Maturity: 75-80

 Life cycle: Annual

 Direct seed as soon as soil can be worked.
 Plant every 6 weeks for continual blooms.
 Seeding depth: ¼”.
 Seeding rate: 1”.
 Row spacing: 18”.